Steps to Borrow a Student Loan

 - Enroll (and remain enrolled) in 6 credit hours or more for the term for which you are borrowing the student loan.

-Steps to Process a Student Loan:
+Steps to Request a Student Loan:

 *View more information about borrowing Federals Loans.
 This webpage will help borrowers understand the federal student loan process and help make informed decisions about student loans.